The Hurricane (1999 film): Plot

-In 1985, a Federal District Court ruled that the prosecution in Carter's second trial committed "grave constitutional violations" and that his conviction was based on racism rather than facts.
-As a result, Carter and later Artis were finally freed.
-Outside following the verdict, Carter summed up his story by saying, "Hate got me into this place, love got me out."
+In 1985, a Federal District Court presided over by Judge H. Lee Sarokin of the United States District Court for the District of New Jersey, ruled that the prosecution in Carter's second trial committed "grave constitutional violations" and that his conviction was based on racism rather than facts.
+As a result, Carter (and later Artis) were finally freed.
+Both before and after the verdict that set him free, Carter summed up his story by saying, "Hate got me into prison, love got me out."